Ryuun Daimai: Crimes

-It is said that Daimai managed to avoid arrest, despite committing crimes from Tokyo to Keihanshin, because he used different aliases.
+It is said that Oyone managed to avoid arrest, despite committing crimes from Tokyo to Keihanshin, because he used different aliases.
 Police suspected that a different person had raped more than 40 nuns, and mistakenly arrested him instead.

 Arrest, trial and execution

-Daimai was arrested on August 8, 1915, at Hakata Station in Fukuoka.
+Oyone was arrested on August 8, 1915, at Hakata Station in Fukuoka.
 At that time, a police officer received information that the suspect intended to fly to Kyushu under the assumed name of "Utchitsuma", and despite the severe resistance, managed to arrest him.

-On May 22, 1916, the Tokyo District Court sentenced Ryuun Daimai to death, with telling the judge that "[he]'ll do it for you, because it's troublesome".
+On May 22, 1916, the Tokyo District Court sentenced Ryuun Oyone to death, with telling the judge that "[he]'ll do it for you, because it's troublesome".

 On June 26, 1916, he was executed in the Tokyo Prison (currently located in Shinjuku).
 According to contemporary accounts from the guards, he ate buns and drank tea, chewed nicotiana tabacum and was allowed to smoke.
 It was said that he had a dignified attitude, saying: "Because I couldn't smoke for a long time, I went crazy."
 While waiting for final moments on death row, guards attempted to make a blindfold that was "antidiarrheal Yai".
 His last purported words were supposedly "If I could be sentenced to death, I would like to die cleanly like this.
 Let's get it done".